ghoye/oldest_businesses/README.md

 </tr>
 </tbody>
 </table>

-<p>Let's begin by looking at the range of the founding years throughout the world.</p>
+Let's begin by looking at the range of the founding years throughout the world.